republik/plattform/src/components/Front/Tile.md

-A `<Tile />` is a tilelike front teaser that features text on top of an image, both centered.
+A `<Tile />` is a tilelike front teaser that features an image on top of text, both centered.

 Supported props:
 - `image`: The URL of image.